-Distribution: In Washington known only from the southeast corner; British Columbia to Oregon, east to Idaho and Montana; also in central and eastern North America.
+Distribution: Occurring east of the Cascades crest in southeastern Washington; British Columbia to Oregon, east to Idaho and Montana; also in central and eastern North America.

 Habitat: Stream banks, woods, marshes and wet meadows.

 Origin: Introduced from Europe

 Straggling, herbaceous perennial, the stems decumbent to ascending, simple or branched, up to 6 dm. tall, pubescent above.

 Leaves opposite, ovate, the tip acute, the lower leaves petiolate, gradually reduced upward, becoming sessile above